flawil-beavers/Future-Engineers_2025/README.md

 ## Own platform for streams

 We created our own HTML file to display the camera image.
 This is used to send three streams constantly to our connected device in preparation mode.
-During the competition, we disable the communication so that the raspberry can use all its computational resources for the run.
+During the competition, we disable the communication so that the Raspberry Pi can use all its computational resources for the run.
 Using the streams limits the performance of the robot as much time is spent on sending the streams.
 Therefore, we disable it.
 With our HTML file, we can also read out the color values of the environment and send these changes directly to the robot.
 We can change the different streams via websocket and thus display images with different filters on them.

 | ![Stream 1](<media/Stream 1.png>) | ![Stream 2](<media/Stream 2.png>) |